WilliamArnberg/Portfolio/content/articles/ecs_article.md

 }
 ```
 The Type erasure data each column hold is filled up automatically when the user calls `AddComponent<T>();`
-Storing type-erased constructors enables the use of modern C++ functionalities.
+Storing type-erased constructors enables the use of modern C++ functionalities, such as component holding a `std::function` or simply a `std::string` in some ECS systems only trivial data types is allowed.
+I believe the reduced complexity of having the ability to store Non-POD data is strongly outweighing the negligible speed boosts of storing only POD.

 ```cpp
 struct ComponentTypeInfo
 {